GEOTHERMAL GROUND LOOP PIPING SYSTEMS

 The design of a system for a specific application, including selection of the proper piping materials and ground loop installation method, is an important part of installing a successful system.
 Site-specific considerations (soil material, distance to bedrock, water table level, availability of a pond or water retention feature) can be the dominant factor in system design.
 In any configuration, there is an appropriate plastic piping material that meets the site needs and can be incorporated in a successful system design for the application.

-The BCD ground loop piping materials listed above will satisfy these requirements.
+The ground loop piping materials listed above will satisfy these requirements.
 Although one material may have an advantage in certain applications, each material should be considered as part of the overall design process.